Top of page

 • bruising or bleeding more easily than usual.

-Some people get an itchy rash where they had the injection.
 These side effects are not normally serious and usually get better when you stop treatment.

-G-CSF can cause lung problems (for example, inflammation or fluid on the lungs), particularly if you’ve recently had a chest infection.
+G-CSF can cause lung problems (for example, inflammation or fluid in the lungs), particularly if you’ve recently had a chest infection.
 Occasionally, this can be serious.
 If you develop a cough or high temperature or you have difficulty breathing, contact your medical team.

 A small number of people have an allergic reaction to G-CSF.
 Contact your doctor urgently if you have any of these symptoms after an injection: